UrszulaCzerwinska/DeconICA/docs/DeconICA_introduction.md

 The `correlate_metagenes()` returns `n`, `r`, `P` matrices which correspond to [`Hmisc::rcorr`](https://www.rdocumentation.org/packages/Hmisc/versions/4.1-0/topics/rcorr) function output, number of genes on which correlation is based, correlation coefficient and p-value.

 The `S.or` stands for `S` matrix that is *oriented*.
 Why the matrix should be oriented?
 If you used ICA to decompose gene expression then the positive and negative projections do not have meaning by itself.
 We developed a methodology orienting data in the direction of the *long tail* of the distribution.
 Which means highest absolute values of a component weight should be positive.
 However, if the distribution doesn't have *tails* and is close to gaussian, an alternative, can be orienting components through maximal correlation.
-If we are confident with our metagenes, we can orient the `S` matrix so that the maximal correlation is always postive.
-We demontrate the use of `orient.max = FALSE` and obtained `S.or`in [use cases section](#cases).
+If we are confident with our metagenes, we can orient the `S` matrix so that the maximal correlation is always positive.
+We demonstrate the use of `orient.max = FALSE` and obtained `S.or`in [use cases section](#cases).
 One can decide not to orient the `S` matrix through selecting `orient.long = FALSE` and `orient.max = FALSE`.

 If we have a look at `r` matrix, we see, indeed, it contains correlations between components and provided metagenes.